 As you walk through the streets of the city centre, you will see a parade of aristocratic palazzos one after the other.
 Most important of all is Palazzo Landi, the most fascinating example of the Renaissance aristocratic residence in Piacenza, chosen by the Farnese as the seat of the Council of Justice.
 This is followed by the Palazzo Somaglia, Palazzo Malvicini Fontana di Nibbiano, Palazzo Scotti di Sarmato and many other prestigious aristocratic mansions.

 However, the great Farnese era in Piacenza also included the construction of many ecclesiastical buildings.
 On Via Scalabrini, you will find the magnificently frescoed former Church of San Vincenzo (known as the Sala dei Teatini, the Theatine Hall), which is now used as an auditorium and rehearsal room by the “Luigi Cherubini” Youth Orchestra, directed by Maestro Riccardo Muti.
-On the Stradone Farnese, there is the Church of Sant'Agostino with its neoclassical façade – its interior is considered one of the best examples of Renaissance architecture.
-On Via San Siro, there is the Amateur Dramatics Theatre; on Via Campagna the Church of San Sepolcro; a little further on is the Sanctuary of Santa Maria di Campagna and the Church of San Sisto.
+On the Stradone Farnese, there is the ex Church of Sant'Agostino with its neoclassical façade – its interior is considered one of the best examples of Renaissance architecture, now home to an art gallery and exhibition space.
+On Via San Siro, there is the Amateur Dramatics Theatre; on Via Campagna the Church of San Sepolcro; a little further on is the Basilica of Santa Maria di Campagna and the Church of San Sisto.
 Finally, the picturesque cycle of frescoes painted by Guercino in the first half of the seventeenth century that decorates the dome of the Cathedral of Piacenza, which today can be visited close up by climbing to a height of 27 meters above the floor of the cathedral.

 An incredible spectacle to see in an up-close-and-personal setting, and just as incredible is the city of Piacenza itself, rich in art and history, but above all in artefacts that are well-preserved, like treasure chests, behind the walls of its noble residences.